Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While we were resting, along came a local man in a car speaking perfect English, asking if we needed help!
 He stated he owned a pharmacy in Sigüeiro and he had anything we needed, if we needed it!
 Amazing!

-This interaction reinforced my theory that the Camino was changed in 2017 to walk this way, for pilgrims to pass the fountain above.
+This interaction reinforced my theory that the Camino was changed to walk this way, for pilgrims to pass the fountain above.
 Seems like there may be lots of them who get into trouble through this section.

 And then, after our break, along comes another car, slowing down to see how we were doing.
 This time Rich was in the passenger seat!
 Apparently he managed to wrangle up a local to drive him to our route to see if Rob was alright!